mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Small parenthesis here to disgress deeper into CPU isolation and NUMA/CPU pinning which is important for some virtual workloads and closer to qemu/KVM rather than networking.

 Now that we know the NUMA architecture and where the node where the NIC lives, we can also check if that is creating any impact in performance.
 In general a VM and its associated threads will run in a specific NUMA node, the memory pages and vCPU associated should preferably pinned to a pCPU/memory in the same NUMA node than the NIC for highest performance.
-Here is where CPU isolation comes to help by reserving CPU and NUMA for the host and for the rest of the workloads (VMs), and within the second subset.
+Here is where CPU isolation comes to help by reserving CPU and NUMA for the host and for the rest of the workloads (VMs).
 This is a hard requirement in NFV (Network Function Virtualization) scenarios.
 So the VNF (namely an instance) qemu-kvm threads will preferably run pinned to a pCPU/s that is only dedicated for that VM, the memory pages should also match the NUMA node of the CPU and the NIC should also reside in it.

 Now, there are multiple ways to consume this NIC from the guest, some NFV workloads use for example DPDK (Data Plane Development Kit) which demands specific pinning for cores in the hypervisor for tasks like running a poll mode driver (PMD) thread, or OvS host process (lcore) thread.

 In regular kernel data path scenarios, if one wanted to test how the network performance of the VM would vary running on a given NUMA node, he/she could use the commands __taskset__ and __migratepages__ on the instance PID to achieve that.